Reeva Steenkamp

 On Valentine's Day 2013, Steenkamp was shot dead by her boyfriend, Oscar Pistorius, at his home in Pretoria.
 He stated that he thought Steenkamp was an intruder hiding in the bathroom.
 Pistorius was found guilty of culpable homicide at a first trial, and was sentenced to five years in prison.
 On 3 December 2015, the Supreme Court of Appeal of South Africa overturned this conviction and instead convicted Pistorius of murder.
 He was sentenced to six years in prison, which was later increased to 13 years and 5 months by the Court of Appeal.
+Pistorius was released on parole on 5 January 2024 after serving a total of 8.5 years in prison, in addition to seven months of house arrest.

 Early life

 Steenkamp was born in Cape Town to parents Barry Steenkamp, a horse trainer, and his second wife, June (née Marshall, previously Cowburn), who was born in Blackburn, England.
 She had two older half-siblings from her father and mother's respective previous marriages, Adam Steenkamp and Simone Cowburn.
 The family later moved to Port Elizabeth, where she attended St Dominic's Priory School.
 After school she studied law at the University of Port Elizabeth, which became a part of Nelson Mandela Metropolitan University, where she graduated with a Bachelor of Laws degree in 2005.